toluaina/toluaina.github.io/docs/pro/faq.md

 **Why not a hosted vector DB (Pinecone / Weaviate / Qdrant) or Algolia?**
 Those are separate services your data is copied into, priced by usage that grows with scale.
-PGSync Pro keeps Postgres as the source of truth, runs in your infra, and embeddings can run on-device — nothing leaves your environment.
+PGSync Pro keeps your database as the source of truth, runs in your infra, and embeddings can run on-device — nothing leaves your environment.

 ## Pricing & billing